Ads

 Marking Method

-• After replacement or installation of tail rotor hub, blades, or pitch change system, check tail rotor rigging and track tail rotor blades.
+• After replacement or installation of the tail rotor hub, blades, or pitch-change system, check tail rotor rigging and track tail rotor blades.
 Tail rotor tip clearance shall be set before tracking and checked again after tracking.

 • The strobe-type tracking device may be used if available.
 Instructions for use are provided with the device.
 Attach a piece of soft rubber hose six inches long on the end of a ½ × ½ inch pine stick or other flexible device.
 Cover the rubber hose with Prussian blue or similar type of coloring thinned with oil.

 NOTE: Ground run-up shall be performed by authorized personnel only.
 Start engine in accordance with applicable maintenance manual.
 Run engine with pedals in neutral position.
 Reset marking device on underside of tail boom assembly.
-Slowly move marking device into disk of tail rotor approximately one inch from tip.
+Slowly move marking device into disc of tail rotor approximately one inch from tip.
 When near blade is marked, stop engine and allow rotor to stop.
-Repeat this procedure until tracking mark crosses over to the other blade, then extend pitch control link of unmarked blade one half turn.
+Repeat this procedure until tracking mark crosses over to the other blade, then extend pitch control link of unmarked blade one-half turn.

 Electronic Method